chaunceygardiner/weewx-loopdata/README.md

                        (Skip this and move on to the next if this data is older than 4 seconds.

   List of all fields:
  * dateTime          : The time of this loop packet (seconds since the epoch).
  * usUnits           : The units system all obeservations are expressed in.
                        This will be the unit system of the report specified by target_report in weewx.conf.
-                      All observations available in WeeWX's day_summary.
-                      Currently:
-                                         * outTemp
+ * outTemp           : Outside temperature.
-                                         * inTemp
+ * inTemp            : Inside temperature.
-                                         * outHumidity
+ * outHumidity       : Outside humidity.
-                                         * pressure
+ * pressure          : Pressure
-                                         * windSpeed
+ * windSpeed         : Wind Speed
-                                         * windDir
+ * windDir           : Wind Direction
-                                         * windGust
+ * windGust          : Wind Gust (high wind speed)
-                                         * windGustDir
+ * windGustDir       : Wind Gust Direction
-                                         * day_rain_total
+ * day_rain_total    : Total rainfall today.
-                                         * rain
+ * rain              : Rain
-                                         * altimeter
+ * altimeter         : Altimeter
-                                         * appTemp
+ * appTemp           : Apparent Temperature Outside
-                                         * barometer
+ * barometer         : Barometer
-                                         * beaufort
+ * beaufort          : Beaufort Wind Scale rating
-                                         * cloudbase
+ * cloudbase         : Cloudbase Elevation
-                                         * dewpoint
+ * dewpoint          : Dew Point
-                                         * heatindex
+ * heatindex         : Heat Index
-                                         * humidex
+ * humidex           : Humidity Index
-                                         * maxSolarRad
+ * maxSolarRad       : Maximum Solar Radiation
-                                         * rainRate
+ * rainRate          : Rate of Rain
-                                         * windchill
+ * windchill         : Wind Chill Factor
-                     * FMT_<obs>         : The observation expressed as a formatted value, including the units (e.g., '4.8 mph').
+ * FMT_<obs>         : The above observations expressed as a formatted value, including the units (e.g., '4.8 mph').
  * LABEL_<obs>       : The label for the units associted with the observation (e.g., 'mph').
                        This label also applies to the high and low fields for this observation.
  * UNITS_<obs>       : The units that the observation is expressed in.
 Also the units for the corresponding HI and LO entries.
 Example: 'mile_per_hour'.
  * LO_<obs>          : The minimum value of the observation today.
  * FMT_LO_<obs>      : The low observation expressed as a formatted value, including the units (e.g., '4.8 mph').
  * T_LO<obs>         : The time of the daily minimum observation.
  * HI<obs>           : The maximum value of the observation today.
  * FMT_HI_<obs>      : The high observation expressed as a formatted value, including the units (e.g., '4.8 mph').
  * T_HI<obs>         : The time of the daily maximum observation.
  * COMPASS_<obs>     : For windDir and windGustDir, text expression for the direction (.e., 'NNE').
  * 10mMaxGust        : The maximum wind gust in the last 10m.
  * T_10mMaxGust      : The time of the max gust (seconds since the epoch).
  * FMT_10mMaxGust    : 10mMaxGust expressed as a formatted value ('8.6 mph').
  * LABEL_10mMaxGust  : The label of the units for 10mMaxGust (e.g., 'mph').
  * UNITS_10mMaxGust  : The units that 10mMaxGust is expressed in (e.g., 'mile_per_hour').
  * barometerRate     : The difference in barometer in the last 3 hours (i.e., barometer_3_hours_ago - barometer_now)
  * DESC_barometerRate: Shipping forecast descriptions for the 3 hour change in barometer readings (e.g., "Falling Slowly').
  * FMT_barometerRate:  Formatted baromter rate (e.g., '0.2 inHg/h').
  * UNITS_barometerRate:The units used in baromter rate (e.g., 'inHg_per_hour').
                        barometer readings (e.g., "Falling Slowly').
  * LABEL_barometerRate:The label used for baromter rate units (e.g., 'inHg/hr').
  * windRose          : An array of 16 directions (N,NNE,NE,ENE,E,ESE,SE,SSE,S,SSW,SW,
                        WSW,W,WNW,NW,NNW) containing the distance traveled in each direction.)
  * LABEL_windRose    : The label of the units for windRose (e.g., 'm')
  * UNITS_windRose    : The units that windrose values are expressed in (e.g., 'mile').

 <h2>Licensing</h2>